reflexsoar/reflex-docs/docs/index.md

 - [Inputs](inputs/index.md)
 - [Intel Lists](intel-lists/index.md)
 - [Reflex Query Language (RQL)](rql/index.md)

+!!! note "ReflexSOAR or Reflex?"
+    Throughout this documentation, the terms "ReflexSOAR" and "Reflex" are used interchangeably to refer to the same entity, providing a convenient and consistent way to refer to the platform.

 ## Versioning
 ReflexSOAR adheres to a versioning convention that follows this format: `YY.MM.000-tag`.